qwx9/notes/net/algorithms/text/exact.index.md

 The bigger Σ, the more characters to represent.
-For an alphabet Σ, the number of bits required to store a character c ∈ Σ is log|Σ|.
+For an alphabet Σ, the number of bits required to store a character c ∈ Σ is log₂|Σ|.

 We don't lose much by storing sequence and suffix table, we essentially multiply by 2.